PV-Bhat/Meta-Labeler/README.md

    cd meta-labeler
    ```
 2. Place your JSON files in a folder named `conversations` in the same directory.
-3. Run the tool:
+3. Run the tool from a terminal (Shift + Right-click and choose PowerShell):
    ```bash
    python conversation-labeler.py
    ```
 4. Input the file directory in the shell in order to start labelling.

-_Alternatively, you can manually change the directory at:_
+_Alternatively, you can also manually change the directory at:_

    ```python
    json_path = Path(r"C:\Users\REPLACE-YOUR-FOLDER-HERE\conversations")